DavisReinis/DavisReinis/README.md

 #### 📚 AI Projects

-I have multiple full stack projects that support features like real time notifications, data tracking, API development, and more.
+I have many test and learning projects made for AI Talent programme.

 ---